-Lack of referrals makes collaborative learning and communicating using precise academic language more challenging.
-It also creates wasted instructional time: student arriving are often hesitant to "buy in" to the program because of the negative stories and innuendo received at their referring schools.
+Lack of interest and a historically negative reputation hamper our ability to recruit students.
+It also creates wasted instructional time: student arriving are often hesitant to "buy in" to the program because of the fear and anxiety created by the negative stories and innuendo they hear about at their referring schools.
 Continuation schools traditionally attract students 'at risk' and as such often wind up with students who are not so much credit deficient as they are behavior issues for the comprehensive high school.
 Olympic is no exception.
 Our students report learning that Olympic is "for the bad kids," that our diploma is meaningless and that staff are not credentialed.
-This negative messaging has been reported by our students to be ubiquitous.
-So while Art and Music helped bridge that gap, we do not have enough students to justify the cost to the District.
+This negative messaging has been reported by our students to be relatively ubiquitous and certainly historical.
+Our Art and Music teachers helped bridge that gap, now we must learn to better utilize the online system so students can have the same engaging experience.